Sunlight Benefits for Health and Skin: How Much Sun Exposure Do I Need? While most of us are aware that…

 Burnout is a state of exhaustion mentally, physically, and emotionally.
 It is caused by overwhelming amounts of stress and occurs when you are unable to meet constant demands in your personal and professional life.
 Eventually, the stress will cause you to lose your interest and motivation in the things that normally bring you joy.

 As you start to burn out, every area of your life becomes negatively affected.
 Not only will it affect your mental state in your home, work, and social life, but it can also cause physical changes in your body, including weight gain.
+Stress also leads to acne breakouts which are treatable once you seek immediate help from a dermatologist or acne pharmacy.
 Also, your immune system can become compromised making you more susceptible to common illnesses like the cold and flu.
 Because of all of these consequences, you should deal with burnout immediately and be proactive about preventing more stressful situations.

 Burnout in the Pharmacy Industry